 But what lacks is a strategy that helps you get the best of both worlds.
 You need a strategy that could touch the customers’ hearts at first glance, and personalization has opened massive doors to such opportunities.
 Read this log to know about how to build a smart personalization strategy that converts.

-In 2018, marketers were relatively unsuccessful and unsatisfied with the strategies they acquired and the results they achieved with it.
+In 2018, marketers were relatively unsuccessful and unsatisfied with the strategies they acquired and the results they achieved with them.

-As per a study, only 12 percent of the marketers were satisfied with the personalization strategies and results.
+As per a study, only 12% of the marketers were satisfied with the personalization strategies and results.
 While the rest were moderately happy.
 It calls us to see the loopholes and what to do further to create a smart personalization strategy.